-Georgetown University's nursing program, founded in 1903, includes undergraduate, second degree, and on-campus and online graduate nursing programs.
+Georgetown University's nursing program, founded in 1903, includes undergraduate and on-campus and online graduate nursing programs.
 Programs are housed within two academic departments: the Department of Advanced Nursing Practice and the Department of Professional Nursing Practice.

 These programs support Georgetown University School of Nursing & Health Studies' overall goal of preparing morally reflective health care leaders and scholars who strive to improve the health and well-being of all people with sensitivity to cultural differences and issues of justice.

-- The Department of Advanced Nursing Practice houses several specialities within the Master of Science Program, including Adult Gerontology Acute Care Nurse Practitioner, Family Nurse Practitioner, Nurse Anesthesia, Nurse Educator, Nurse-Midwifery/Women's Health Nurse Practitioner, and Women's Health Nurse Practitioner.
+- The Department of Advanced Nursing Practice houses several specialities within the Master of Science Program, including Adult Gerontology Acute Care Nurse Practitioner, Family Nurse Practitioner, Nurse-Midwifery/Women's Health Nurse Practitioner, and Women's Health Nurse Practitioner.

 - The Department of Professional Nurse Practice houses the Bachelor of Science in Nursing Program, the master's-level Clinical Nurse Leader Program, and the Doctor of Nursing Practice Program.